Highlights on Isaac's Tea Trail Walk

 ∑ New shorter Isaac's Tea Trail walks (PDF)

-"A guide to Isaac's Tea Trail:Hidden Heritage in England's North Country"complete with mapping and 100 places and people of interest, is available from Allenheads Trust Ltd, Heritage Centre, Allenheads,Northumberland NE47 9HN or from bookshops in Hexham (Cogito) and in Corbridge (The Forum) and Sunderland (Waterstone's) and elsewhere.
+"A guide to Isaac's Tea Trail:Hidden Heritage in England's North Country"complete with mapping and 100 places and people of interest, is available from Allenheads Trust Ltd, Heritage Centre, Allenheads,Northumberland NE47 9HN or from bookshops in Hexham (Cogito) and in Corbridge (The Forum).
 Also included is an insert of accommodation and service providers for visitors.

 ∑ Copies of trail leaflet also available from Allenheads Trust Ltd (include S.A.E.)

 ∑ For alternatives to the full route, try the shorter Isaac's tea trails -Allendale (4 miles) Allenheads to Sinderhope linear (7 miles), Keenley Chapel circular (4 miles) and Nenthead - Greenends circular (4 miles)

 ∑ For copies of the guide and leaflet, please forward your details to Allenheads Trust Ltd, Heritage Centre, Allenheads, Northumberland NE47 9HN or email email@example.com

 o look at Anne Leuchar's trail blog https://walkingisaacsteatrail.wordpress.com to see the trail and meet some of the folk you may find in Isaac's Country.